teuton-software/asker/README.md

 * **table**: Other way to build more sofisticated definitions/schemas is using "tables".
 It's similar to HTML tag.
 I mean, with this "table", we build tables of knowledge into the concept.
 We use "row", ans "col", to defines table-rows and row-cols, of course.
-We could see an example into `input/starwars/jedi.haml`.
+We could see an example into `maps/demo/starwars/jedi.haml`.

 Run it
 ======
 First we need to create a config file.
-Let see `config/starwars.yaml`:
+Let see `projects/demo/starwars/config.yaml`:

 ```
 ---
-:logname: starwars.log
-:outputname: starwars-gift.txt
-:lesson_file: starwars-lesson.txt
-:lesson_separator: ' |'
+:projectdir: demo/starwars
-:inputdirs: 'input/starwars'
+:inputdirs: 'maps/demo/starwars'
 :process_file: 'jedi.haml'

 ```

-To run the tool we do `./build config/starwars.yaml` or `ruby build config/starwars.yaml`, and we'll see something like this on the screen.
-It's only brief information of the process.
+To run the tool we do `./build projects/demo/starwars/config.yaml` or `ruby build projects/demo/starwars/config.yaml`, and we'll see something like this on the screen.

 ```
 [INFO] Loading input data...